cober/hello-app/README.md

 kubectl patch deploy --namespace kube-system tiller-deploy -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}'
 helm init --service-account tiller --upgrade
 ```

-Next one is Voyager.
+### Voyager

 Voyager is L4/L7 Load Balancer based on HAProxy, which mainly focuses on speed, security and reliability.
 With also some awesome features, like certificate renewals, etc. (https://appscode.com/products/voyager/6.0.0/welcome/)

 We need to add new Helm repo in this case